-In design of experiment (Martin et al. 2008), the response Ethanol yield (in gm/L) was studied using different factors (process attributes) such as Inoculum concentration (1% to 6%), Incubation time (24 hours to 96 hours) and Incubation temperature (28°C to 34°C).
+The response ethanol yield (in gm/L) was studied using different factors (process attributes) such as inoculum concentration (1% to 6%), incubation time (24 hours to 96 hours) and incubation temperature (28°C to 34°C).
 A set of experimental designs were carried out and the ethanol yield of each design was established (Satheeskumar et al., 2015).
-A response surface experiment produces a prediction model to determine curvature, detect interactions among the design factors (independent variables), and optimize the process.
+A response surface experiment produced a prediction model to determine curvature, detect interactions among the design factors (independent variables), and optimize the process.

-Batch Fermentation of Bioethanol in Bench top Fermentor:
+Batch fermentation of bioethanol in bench top fermentor:

 A batch fermentation (Dombek and Ingram, 1987) is considered a closed system.
 Initially sterilized nutrient solution is fed to the fermentor and inoculated with microorganisms and incubation was allowed to proceed (Baeyens et al., 2015).
 During the course of the fermentation, oxygen (in case of aerobic microorganisms), antifoam agents, and acid or base to control the pH were added (Prasertwasu et al., 2014).
-After the fermentation process, the fermentation media was collected and alcohol content was predicted by HPLC using standard ethanol standard calibration curve.
+After the fermentation process, the fermentation media was collected and alcohol content was predicted by HPLC using standard ethanol calibration curve.